This is the multi-page printable view of this section. Click here to print.

 • Status: Status of the connected resource

-• NFS volumes are recommended to connect to Linux servers, CIFS volumes to Windows servers
+• NFS volumes are recommended for Linux, CIFS volumes for Windows server connections

 • Up to 300 connected resources can be added